HaveTimeDrinkTea/w01_challenge_accessible_seo/README.md

 # w01_challenge_accessible_seo

 ## Description

 This project is part of the Frontend Dev Bootcamp course challenge for week 1.
 It simulates a on-the-job ticket where a starter code is provided and my role as a developer is to make changes, correct errors or otherwise improve on the code to satisfy client's requirements.

-Through this project, I have an opportunity to demonstrate my understanding of HTML/CSS, the git workflow, github, terminal commands, VSCode and debuging using browser developer mode.
-I have also had a chance to read up and get a brief understanding of web accessiblity and SEO.
+Through this project, I have an opportunity to demonstrate my understanding of HTML/CSS, the git workflow, github, terminal commands, VSCode, editing a markdown document and debuging using browser developer mode.

+I have also read up and get a (very) brief understanding of web accessiblity and SEO.

 The main user story for this project is to refactor an exisiting site to make it more accessible and optimised for search engines.